Why brands are embracing embedded accounts and how to assess the opportunities they offer

 Moving to an already crowded market might seem counterintuitive advice.
 However, embedded accounts offer brands numerous customer touchpoints.

 Consider UK consumers’ average daily engagement with banking and finance apps, according to research by YouGov, on behalf of HSBC.
 Over eight in ten people (83%) check their banking or finance app weekly, with 38% checking their apps at least once daily.
-25-34-year-olds show the most significant financial oversight, with 46% checking a banking or finance app at least once daily, compared to 36% of 18–24-year-olds.
+25-34-year-olds show the greatest financial oversight, with 46% checking a banking or finance app at least once daily, compared with 36% of 18–24-year-olds.

 Accounts can hold a wealth of customer information, including how much they earn, what they buy and when, and regular outgoings such as direct debits for mortgages and utilities.
 A brand can derive rich information through AI and open banking-based tools, transforming transactions into actionable insight.